-Step 4: Have a strategy for implementing your CRM.
+Step 4: Having a strategy for your CRM system implementation plan

-- Define roles and responsibilities of each CRM user and establish what needs to be done to ensure each user can fulfil these roles and responsibilities.
+- Define roles and responsibilities of each CRM user.
+Establish what needs to be done to ensure each user can fulfil these roles and responsibilities.

-- Map your existing sales processes and translate this into a set of CRM scripts and a structured sales process that can be setup within the CRM system.
+- Map your existing sales processes.
+Translate this into a set of CRM scripts and a refined sales process that can be setup within the CRM system.

 - Define how you want to measure sales performance and the metrics that matter most to your business.
 Based on this, you can build your custom reports and sales dashboards.

-- Bring all of the above points into a structured project plan and work methodically through each aspect of the project plan in order to successfully launch your CRM solution.
+- Bring all the above points into a structured project plan.
+Work through each aspect of the project plan in order to launch your CRM solution.